thorchain/docs/technical-deep-dive/economic-model.md

 All vesting has been completed.
 {% endhint %}

-The [Reserve module](https://runescan.io/address/thor1dheycdevq39qlkxs2a6wuuzyn4aqxhve4qxtxt) and other modules can be viewed [here](https://runescan.io/addresses).
+The [Reserve module](https://runescan.io/address/thor1dheycdevq39qlkxs2a6wuuzyn4aqxhve4qxtxt) and [other modules](https://runescan.io/addresses) can be viewed on RuneScan.

 ### Block Rewards